 con.execute("CREATE OR REPLACE TABLE raw.plays AS SELECT * FROM pbp_df")

-print(f"Loaded {con.execute('SELECT COUNT(*) FROM raw.plays').fetchone()[0]:,} plays")That single call gives you ~50,000 plays with 300+ columns — this is the messy, real-world data you'd get from any sports API.
+print(f"Loaded {con.execute('SELECT COUNT(*) FROM raw.plays').fetchone()[0]:,} plays")One call → ~50,000 plays with 300+ columns.
+This is the messy, real-world data shape you'd get from any sports API.

-Step 2 — The dbt Staging Layer
+Step 2 — The Staging Layer

 with source as (